95dykim/TF_QuantSimul/README.md

 The codes are meant to simulate the effects of quantization methods, rather than actually quantize models to mixed precision models.

-Codes might be 'messy' due to the fact that the implementation is meant to satisfy personal curiosity and not publicly accessible.
+Codes might be 'messy' due to the fact that the implementations are meant to satisfy personal curiosity and not publicly accessible.